 You have created your presentation, invited your audience and booked a webinar speaker.
 It is the day of the event, so what's next?
 As the organiser, your work is not done.

 If you haven't booked a webinar event host, then it is down to you to structure your event.
-The first thing you must do is welcome your audience, introduce the message or topic and a short description about yourself, all within 30 seconds so as to not lose their attention.
+The first thing you must do is welcome your audience, introduce the message or topic and a short description of yourself, all within 30 seconds to not lose their attention.

 During the event, it is imperative that one segment transitions smoothly to the next.
 To do so, keep your structured plan close by so that you can maintain a close eye on the proceedings.
 By closing one speech and introducing the other with a natural charm, your audience will continue to be engaged from start to finish.

 Audience engagement is the key to a successful webinar.
 Including Q&As, team activities and polls, getting your guests involved with the event will keep them hooked on your every word.
 Many webinar speakers can be booked equipped with activities tailored to their speaking topic, the mark of a talented presenter.